davidxn/rampart/README.md

 # Setup

 - Extract all files to your webserver
-- Create an .htaccess file in the RAMPART root folder to add to PHP's include path
 ```php_value include_path ".:/path/to/rampart/folder"```
 - Create a folder for RAMPART to work in (expects it to be in (RAMPART root)/work by default)
 - Create a folder for RAMPART to create the finished project in (expects (RAMPART root)/out by default)